Pupil Premium Information

 Child-based support and intervention - Enrichment activities

-The school enjoys a rich variety of music tuition, which leads to strong outcomes in ABRSM and Trinity formal certification.
+The school enjoys a rich variety of music tuition, which usually leads to strong outcomes in ABRSM and Trinity formal certification.
 The offer includes: Piano, violin, drumming, and steel pans.
+Keyboards are also available on loan to pupils to allow them to consolidate new piano skills at home.
+Due to COVID-19, music exams were not taken this year.

 Breakfast Club and After-school clubs

 Vauxhall pupils enjoy a rich and varied range of subsidised after-school clubs, which run daily during term time.
-Clubs include: Lego, Gardening, Cooking, Drama, ICT, Mandarin, Netball, Hall Games, Taekwondo, Football, Girls’ Football, Homework, Coding, Steel Pans, Multi-skills, Basketball, Gymnastics and Art.
+Clubs include: Lego, Gardening, Cooking, Drama, ICT, Netball, Hall Games, Taekwondo, Football, Girls’ Football, Homework, Coding, Steel Pans, Multi-skills, Basketball, Gymnastics and Art.
+All after school clubs were suspended in March 2020, in line with government guidance due to COVID-19.

 For families in financial need we provide support with assistance with school trips and uniform, including pupils on the Safeguarding register and Looked After children.